Women’s coffee has a positive impact on the planet, and you can help

 The Impact of Vava’s Social Enterprise On Women

 In the Rift Valley in Kenya, Vava worked with roughly 400 women.
 Vava’s coffee launched the first fair trade-certified women’s coffee in the whole of Africa.
 She helped them create their website and social media.
 Vava’s company also trained women on coffee quality and supported them to get funding by applying for a facility loan.
-They also looked at the family unit to help women get biogas units for their homes, improving the quality of life overall.
+They also looked at the family unit to help women get biogas units for their homes, improving the overall quality of life.